UO-BS/Connect4/README.md

 To run the Demo:

-Windows Graphical version: Download "bin" and "resources" folder and run mainGUI.exe.
+Windows Graphical version: Download "bin" and "resources" folder to the same directory and run mainGUI.exe.

 Windows System: Download and run main.exe (from the bin folder).